vburlbl/cleantalk-spam-protect/readme.txt

 Tested up to: 3.5.1
 Stable tag: 2.4.10

 No spam in the comments.
-Smart, simple anti-spam without CAPTCHA, Q&A.
+Smart, simple antispam without CAPTCHA.

 == Description ==
-1. Stops spam-bots in the comments.
+1. Stops spam bots in the comments.
-1. Invisible for visitors of a blog.
+1. Invisible spam protection for visitors.
-1. Anti-spam without CAPTCHA, Q&A.
+1. Antispam without CAPTCHA.

 Plug-in filters spam bots in the comments of a blog without move to trash or approval in the queue.
 The plugin is not visible for visitors and administrators of a blog.
-The plug-in not uses CAPTCHA or Q&A to stop spam-bots.
-It's simple and clever anti-spam for your blog.
+The plug-in not uses CAPTCHA or Q&A to stop spam bots.
+It's simple and clever antispam for your blog.

 Every new comment compares with article and previous comments.
 If the relevance of the comment is good enough it gets approval at the blog without manual approval.